Meacham, Oregon

 Meacham is an unincorporated community in Umatilla County, Oregon.
 It is located on the old alignment of U.S. Route 30 off Interstate 84, in the Umatilla National Forest, near Emigrant Springs State Heritage Area and the route of the Oregon Trail.
 It is part of the Pendleton–Hermiston Micropolitan Statistical Area.

 Demographics

 History

 Meacham was a station on the Union Pacific Railroad, near the summit of the Blue Mountains.
 Major Henry A. G. Lee established a troop encampment, called Lee's Encampment, there in 1844.
 Meacham was named for Harvey J. and Alfred B. Meacham, who operated Meacham Station, a stage station, in the 1860s and 1870s.
 The first post office in the locality, established in 1862, was named "Encampment".
 The name was changed to "Meacham" in 1890.

-On July 3, 1923, Meacham was visited by President Warren G. Harding, who stopped for the day and participated in the exercises commemorating the eightieth anniversary of the Oregon Trail, declaring it the "capital of the US for the day".
-President Warren G. Harding gave a speech in Pendleton on July 4, 1923, commemorating the Oregon Trail, at which time his wife, Florence Harding was presented with a Pendleton blanket shawl in a design that became popular as the "Harding design".
+On July 3, 1923, Meacham was visited by President Warren G. Harding, who stopped for the day during his Voyage of Understanding and participated in the exercises commemorating the eightieth anniversary of the Oregon Trail.
+Harding gave a speech in Pendleton on July 4, commemorating the Oregon Trail, at which time his wife, Florence Harding was presented with a Pendleton blanket shawl in a design that became popular as the "Harding design".